xma711/notebook/machine_learning/sample_complexity/README.md

 Answer: the 2 families of learning problems are learnable by ERM to a certain extend only; not true for all.

 Then by what algorithm?
-Regularized loss minimizaation is able to learn all convex-lipschitz-bounded and convex-smooth-bounded learning problems.
+Regularized loss minimization is able to learn all convex-lipschitz-bounded and convex-smooth-bounded learning problems.

-Intuitively, the complexity of the hypothesis is measured by the value of the regularizaton function, and the algorithm balances between low empirical risk and simpler or less complex hypothesis.
+Intuitively, the complexity of the hypothesis is measured by the value of the regularization function, and the algorithm balances between low empirical risk and simpler or less complex hypothesis.

 One of the most simple regularization function is lambda * ||w||^2, where ||w|| is l2 norm. this type is called Tikhonov regularization.